 How is colon cancer diagnosed?

 Once colon cancer is found, further tests are needed to determine the extent of the tumor.
-The tests used to determine spread of the tumor are CT scans, MRIs, PET/CT scan and blood tests.
-Positron Emission tomography (PET) provides a whole body evaluation and highlights active tumors in the body.
-Malignant tumors have an increased rate of glycolysis shown by an increase uptake of glucose tracer.
-PET/CT scan is used to evaluate potential resectable metastasis in the lung and liver.
-Carcinoembryonic antigen (CEA) level is a marker for colon cancer that is found in the blood and which is elevated in 95% of cases.
+The tests used to determine the spread of the tumor are CT scans, MRIs, PET/CT scan and blood tests.
+Positron Emission tomography (PET) provides a whole-body evaluation and highlights active tumors in the body.
+Malignant tumors have an increased rate of glycolysis shown by an increased uptake of glucose tracer.
+PET/CT scan is used to evaluate potentially resectable metastasis in the lung and liver.
+Carcinoembryonic antigen (CEA) level is a marker for colon cancer that is found in the blood.
+This marker is elevated in 95% of colon cancer cases.